Eclectic and structured approaches

 It is normal to change approach as children grow.
 Start with your values, constraints (time, budget, SEND needs), and one clear experiment for a term — then review what worked.

-Important: This guide is for general information only and does not constitute legal, medical, or professional advice about your situation.
-Laws and guidance change; check official government and SEND sources, and speak to a qualified adviser for advice on disputes, EHCPs, or tribunals.
+A note on accuracy.
+This guide is general information, not legal, medical, or professional advice about your situation.
+Education law and guidance differ across the UK and change over time — always check the current guidance from your government (gov.uk, gov.scot, gov.wales, or the relevant NI source) and speak to a specialist (such as IPSEA or SOS!SEN for SEND) for advice on disputes, EHCPs, or tribunals.